gleisson-jumpad/chat-rag-gcp/README.md

-# PostgreSQL Connection Tester for Cloud Run
+# RAG System with LlamaIndex and OpenAI

-This application demonstrates connecting to a PostgreSQL instance on Google Cloud SQL from Cloud Run using various connection methods.
+This application implements a Retrieval-Augmented Generation (RAG) system using LlamaIndex with OpenAI integration, deployed on Google Cloud Run with PostgreSQL vector storage.

+## Features

+- Document upload and processing (PDF, TXT, DOCX, PPTX, MD, CSV)
+- Vector embedding generation with OpenAI
+- Vector storage in PostgreSQL database with pgvector
+- Document retrieval and Q&A capabilities

 ## Setup and Deployment